koreo-dev/theyamlengineer.com/posts/stop-treating-yaml-like-a-string.md

 set a value via templating.
 Even when passing in multiple values, it's probably still ok.
 But, once you're at control-flow constructs like conditionals, this is not the right solution.

+String templating isn't the only approach that has been used to manage Kubernetes configurations.
+Configuration languages like Jsonnet, Cue, and Dhall attempt to solve some of these challenges by treating configuration as structured data rather than text.
+These languages introduce programming constructs like variables, conditionals, and functions while maintaining a declarative model.
+However, they often introduce their own complexity.
+Jsonnet, for example, provides a powerful way to generate JSON/YAML but can quickly become difficult to debug due to its evaluation model.
+Cue enforces strong validation but requires a different way of thinking about constraints and configurations.
+Each of these tools attempts to move beyond naive string interpolation and offer a step in the right direction, but they still operate largely as external DSLs rather than being deeply integrated into the Kubernetes resource model.

 #### Templates contain business logic